cchudzicki-ocw-testing/ids.333-fall-2021/content/resources/unit-8-decision-analysis-video-1.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: EKBX3PB7DYg
 ---
-This video discusses the analytic and managerial advantages of Decision Analysis as at way to present and learn about the consequences of different strategies for managing under uncertainty.
+This video discusses the analytic and managerial advantages of decision analysis as a way to present and learn about the consequences of different strategies for managing under uncertainty.